Frontware/Weladee-odoo/README.md

     except Exception as e:
         print("Add holiday failed",e)
 ```
-### Get all log from Weladee not yet sync with Odoo
+### Get all logs from Weladee not yet sync with Odoo

 Simple code parsing a stream of log events that need to be synchronized with Odoo.